cattius/jekyll-now/_posts/2018-8-3-ExceptionsKernelDriver.md

 NOKPROBE_SYMBOL(notify_die);
 ```

 Hmm, so it returns the result of the `atomic_notifier_call_chain`.
+What might that be?
 Intriguingly, these two functions are right below `notify_die` in kernel/notifier.c:

 ```c
 int register_die_notifier(struct notifier_block *nb)